 Issues that go beyond style and aesthetics such as – ageing, health, mobility issues, empty-nest syndrome and bereavement – have a massive impact on how we live.
 And, as our attitudes change through different lifestages, what we value most in our homes, and how they look and how they work, changes too.

 These are the stories of everyday lives in everyday spaces: each one unique, each one a reflection of where we are, and who we are today.

 This social design research project has been developed from my own sense of curiosity based on a desire to know more.
 It is not supported by an academic grant or institution.

 Each story explores areas where design and the social sciences meet, overlap and merge.
 So, if you are an anthropologist a designer, a social worker, or just interested in people, there is a story here that may resonate with you – in your past, present or future.

 Everyone featured here has made design decisions to suit their needs and improve their lives.
-For each of us it is an ongoing process that makes design essentially part of who we are.
+For each it is an ongoing process that makes design essentially part of who they are.

 Interior designers design from the inside-out, rather than outside-in.
-This website draws valuable insights from personal histories of occupancy to provide evidence and knowledge that cannot be found elsewhere.
+This website draws valuable insights based on personal histories of occupancy to provide evidence and knowledge that cannot be found elsewhere.